 National Narratives

-Unable to posture against mounting evidence, in May, Russia announces 145,268 people have been infected and 1,356 have died.
+Unable to posture against mounting evidence, Russia announces in May, 145,268 people have been infected and 1,356 have died.
 Given Russia’s propensity for propaganda, it’s likely their statistics are far more dire.
 For one thing, these official numbers suggest the Russian death rate among those infected is 0.93% while globally the rate is 7.04% and within the U.S. is 5.84%.
 Given Russia’s poor living conditions and the lack of quality health care, it’s hard to imagine their survival rate can be better than ours, unless Vodka is COVID’s kryptonite.

+If official numbers are to be believed, Russia ranks seventh globally in terms of infections, but keep in mind, Russia is a sparsely populated country with most citizens confined to a few high-density cities, so it’s not surprising half the cases in Russia are from Moscow.[2]
 After months of denying there’s a problem, President Putin in May, concedes their COVID peak is not behind them[3].
-Indications are their health care system is being overwhelmed and soon Russia could be a global hotspot for both infections and deaths.
-We hope those projections are based on American academic models so their actual COVID experience will be far less catastrophic.
+Indications are their health care system is being overwhelmed and soon Russia could be a COVID hotspot.
+We hope Putin’s projections are based on American academic models so their actual experience will be far less catastrophic.

-Table 13.1 COVID Statistic For The U.S., China, and Russia As Of May 2020.
+Table 13.1 COVID Statistic for The U.S., China, and Russia as of May 2020.

 Table 13.2.
-Expected COVID Deaths in the U.S., China, and Russia And The Percent Delta From What Each Nation Reports.
+Expected COVID Deaths in the U.S., China, and Russia and the Percent Delta from What Each Nation Reports.

-Yes, people died in NY/NJ during COVID but it was only 20 more than were expected to die at the start of the year (i.e., pre-COVID).
-It’s been actuarially demonstrated that governments and medical professionals intentionally corrupt COVID data to obfuscate COVID’s true impact, leading to the following conclusions
+Pre-COVID, IndexMundi expects 90,944 people from New York and New Jersey to die by September and there have been 90,964 reported deaths.
+This means even with media sensationalism, these two states experienced 20 more deaths than was actuarially expected pre-COVID.
+Yes, COVID is a crisis, and people died in NY/NJ from COVID, but it’s only 20 more than were expected to die at the start of the year.
+It’s been actuarially demonstrated that governments and medical professionals intentionally falsify COVID data to obfuscate COVID’s true impact, leading to the following conclusions

 • The U.S. overreports COVID deaths while China and Russia underreport.